starwarsfan/shadow-control/README.md

 #### After dawn height
 `dawn_height_after_dawn_static` / `dawn_height_after_dawn_entity`

-This is the shutter height in %, which should be set after the shadow position.
+This is the shutter height in %, which should be set after the dawn position.
 Default: 0

 #### After dawn angle
 `dawn_angle_after_dawn_static` / `dawn_angle_after_dawn_entity`

-This is the shutter angle in %, which should be set after the shadow position.
+This is the shutter angle in %, which should be set after the dawn position.
 Default: 0

 ## Configuration by YAML